 A trial of TG01 with GM-CSF and gemcitabine for people who have had surgery to remove cancer of the pancreas

-This trial is looking at using a new vaccine called TG01 with GM-CSF and gemcitabine for cancer of the pancreas.
-This trial is for people who have had surgery to completely remove their pancreatic cancer.
+This trial looked at a vaccine called TG01 with GM-CSF and gemcitabine for cancer of the pancreas.
+This trial was for people who had surgery to completely remove their pancreatic cancer.

 More about this trial

 After surgery you may have the chemotherapy drug gemcitabine.
 This is to reduce the chances of your cancer coming back.
 It can help, but researchers are always looking for better treatments.